davidgasquez/moser/README.md

-# skflask
+# Scikit Learn Flask API

 Basic Machine Learning API to make predictions in real time from a picked Scikit Learn model.
+This will make super easy setup a trained model and use it making RESTful API calls.